 alternative practitioners constantly search for innovative ideas and products

 that they may help their patients without causing undue side effects.
 With this

 in mind, I attended a conference in New York City in the summer of 1999 to learn

 about the work of the late Mirko Beljanski PhD.

 I had never heard the name Mirko Beljanski before, but when I got a

 personal call from an old friend, Patrick McGrady Jr., who urged me to attend,

 saying I will learn some new things that may very well help my patients, I

-was a well known author and researcher who started the information service for
+is a well known author and researcher who offers an information service for

 cancer patients called CANHELP.